 - Pinch the worm at the point of the hook and slip the point just below the skin of the worm to make it weedless.

 - You might have to finesse the worm at the top of the hook to make the whole thing lie flat.
 If the worm is humped up, or curved, try again.
-The body of the worm should lie more or less in a straight line for it to be effective.
+The body of the worm should lie in a straight line for it to be effective.

-The Texas Rig is one of the popular bass fishing rigs.
+The Texas Rig is one of the most popular bass fishing rigs.
 It is a way to fish a soft plastic worm close to or in cover such as weeds.
-It requires a special cone-shaped weight and a “worm hook” which is designed to be threaded through the worm so that the point of the hook is not exposed.
-This allows these rigs to worked through weeds or heavy cover.
+This rig requires a special cone-shaped weight and a “worm hook” which is designed to be threaded through the worm so that the point of the hook is not exposed.
+This allows these rigs to worked through weeds or heavy cover without getting snagged.

 - Slide a cone-shaped weight through your main line with the bottom of the cone facing the end of the line